BIM October 09, 2025

 3. Establishment of rules.
 This is where the clash detection rules are defined based on industry standards, project specifications, and other elements that might potentially affect the results of the clash detection process.

 4. Clash analysis.
-The bulk of the clash detection process is performed in this step, in the middle of the entire sequence.
-Specialized software analyzes 3D models to identify potential conflict locations between model elements using a predefined set of rules as the baseline.
+The bulk of the clash detection process is performed in this step, in the middle of the sequence.
+Specialized software analyzes the 3D models to identify the locations of potential conflicts between model elements using a predefined set of rules as the baseline.

 5. Identification of conflicts.
-Despite its somewhat misleading name, this step revolves around manually checking clash detection reports to look for the conflicting locations that are found.
-If there are multiple conflicting spots in the model, it would also be wise to prioritize all existing clashes based on their significance and potential impact on the structure.
+Despite its somewhat misleading name, this step revolves around manually checking clash detection reports to look for the conflict locations that are found.
+If there are multiple conflicting spots in the model, it is also wise to prioritize all the existing clashes based on their significance and potential impact on the structure.

 6. Resolution of conflicts.
 The information collected in the previous stage should be enough to start working on resolving the issues.
-The bulk of this step is collaboration with the project team to figure out which steps can be taken to resolve the clashes that have been found.
-This can include the modification of components, design adjustment, or better coordination of the specific elements that clash.
+The bulk of this step is collaboration with the project team to figure out which steps need to be taken to resolve the clashes that have been found.
+This includes the modification of components, adjustment of the design, or better coordination of the specific elements that clash.

 While that is the end of a single clash detection process, some specialists include ongoing, regular repetitions of the clash detection mechanism as another step in this sequence.
 Clash detection should be performed on a regular basis to ensure the consistency and completeness of the project, but we are not including this step as part of our guide.